 The initial Quartering Act of 1765 mandated that the colonies provide barracks and supplies for British troops.
 If existing barracks were insufficient, soldiers could be quartered in public houses, inns, alehouses, and even private barns and uninhabited houses.
 The act specified that the colonies would be responsible for providing bedding, cooking utensils, firewood, candles, and beer or cider for the soldiers.
 This act was met with considerable resistance, particularly in New York, where the colonial assembly refused to comply fully.

 The scientific or legal foundation of these acts rested on the British Parliament's belief in its supreme authority over the colonies.
 The British government argued that it had the right to legislate for the colonies in all matters, including the quartering of troops.
-This assertion of parliamentary sovereignty was based on the principle that the colonies were subordinate to the Crown and Parliament.
-However, the colonists increasingly rejected this notion, arguing that they were entitled to the same rights as British subjects and that they should not be taxed or governed without their consent.
+Plus, this assertion of parliamentary sovereignty was based on the principle that the colonies were subordinate to the Crown and Parliament.
+Still, the colonists increasingly rejected this notion, arguing that they were entitled to the same rights as British subjects and that they should not be taxed or governed without their consent.
 This fundamental disagreement over the nature of colonial governance fueled the growing conflict between Britain and its American colonies.

 Trends and Latest Developments in Understanding the Quartering Act